vacu9708/Signal-processing/Fourier transform/README.md

 >This expression means integrating the underlined **function, whose domain is comprised of frequencies, with respect to k(frequency)**.<br>
 >That is to say, the underlined expression is the very ***Fourier transform*** that we were looking for.<br>
 >Also, we can find out the **Inverse Fourier Transform** in this expression.
 Doing the Fourier transform of a fourier transformed function again converts the frequency domain to a time domain back.
-* An inverse fourier transform of a signal after converting a transfomred signal to absolute values makes a wrong output.
+* An inverse fourier transform of a signal after converting a transformed signal to absolute values makes a wrong output.

 ## Fourier transform (Angular frequency ω = 2πf)
 ![image](https://user-images.githubusercontent.com/67142421/155603554-7edd2873-0942-4465-a931-b6f07a5494da.png)